 ANOVA configuration:

-First: 11 (location) X 2 (norming method)
+First: 11 (location) X 2 (norming method: WCN biased vs. SCN biased)

-Second: 11 (location) x 6 (sampling condition)
+Second: 11 (location) x 2 (WCN biased vs. SCN unbiased (benchmark))

 ANOVA outcome:

-First: Compare WCN to SCN across the range of person abilities: which method yielded norm scores that were closer to the benchmark (unbiased population sample)

-Second: How did the accuracy of WCN (with respect to the benchmark) change across the range of person abilities?
+First: Compare WCN to SCN across the range of person abilities: which method yielded norm scores that were closer to the benchmark (unbiased population sample) Which method yielded lower norming errors?Second: How did the accuracy of WCN (with respect to the benchmark) change across the range of person abilities?
+How close to the benchmark is WCN across the range of person abilities?
+Can it compensate for all the bias in the norm sample or not?

 Do I have all this correct?